Handbook of Business Procedures

 - delivery terms

-- indicators of probable vendor performance under the contract, such as past vendor performance, the vendor’s financial resources and ability to perform, the vendor’s experience and demonstrated capability and responsibility, and the vendor’s ability to provide reliable maintenance agreements and support
+- indicators of probable supplier performance under the contract, such as past supplier performance, the supplier’s financial resources and ability to perform, the supplier’s experience and demonstrated capability and responsibility, and the supplier’s ability to provide reliable maintenance agreements and support

 - cost of any employee training associated with a purchase

 - effect of a purchase on agency productivity

 - other factors relevant to determining the best value for the university in the context of a particular purchase